-Learning outcomes and competences:
+Learning outcomes and competencies:

-Upon successful completion of this course, students will be able to describe and solve decision making situations with more participants.
+Upon successful completion of this course, students will be able to describe and solve decision-making situations with more participants.
 They will also be able to find optimal solutions in decisions under risk and uncertainty.

 - Decision situations with more participants.Mathematical models of conflicts and cooperation and its classification.
 Games in normal form.

 - Constant-sum games.
 Matrix games.
 Dominated strategy.
 Definition of Nash equilibrium.

 - Nash equilibrium in mixed strategies.
 Basic theorem on matrix games.

 - Non-constant-sum games.
 Bimatrix games and their economic applications.
 Prisoner’s dilemma, Battle of sexes, Chicken.